Now that you’ve made a big decision and are getting solar power installed, you must be thinking, “I have solar panels; now what?”

 Some Important Facts About Your Inverter Reading

-- The rated output is that achieved in perfect laboratory conditions.
+- The rated output is what is achieved in perfect laboratory conditions.

 - The Clean Energy Council design summary software takes these de-ratings into account when predicting averages for any given system.

 - Panels generate more electricity in summer than in winter.
 The table above reflects the electricity generated averaged across the whole year.